cloud-gov/cg-site/content/getting-started/setup.md

     cf login -a api.cloud.gov --sso
     ```

-    Then follow the passcode link to get your one time code and enter it to log in.
+    Then follow the link to get your one-time authentication code and enter it to log in.

-    **Or if you log in with a Cloud Foundry account that has its own password** (including `ORGNAME_deployer` accounts), log in by running
+    **Or if you log in with a cloud.gov account that has its own password** (including `ORGNAME_deployer` accounts), log in by running

     ```bash
     cf login -a api.cloud.gov